NicolaMelas/PolygonDG/README.md

 ```
 in order to compile the examples.
 Again remember to specify `RELEASE=yes` for the optimization.

-Then you can run the exacutables and you can modify the .txt files to change parameters
+Then you can run the executables and you can modify the .txt files to change parameters
 of the problem and some other options.